Act of 18 June 1965 no. 4

 If the owner claims back a vehicle that the police or the Norwegian Public Roads Administration is in the process of removing or has taken into custody, he must first pay the expenses incurred by the police or the Norwegian Public Roads Administration in connection with the removal and detention.

-The county municipality has a responsibility to recommend and coordinate measures to promote traffic safety in the county.
+The County Municipality has a responsibility to recommend and coordinate measures to promote traffic safety in the county.

-The Ministry can issue regulations with further provisions that the county council, in Oslo Oslo municipality, is required to prepare and implement various measures related to traffic safety, including measures on the road network and measures in connection with school transport.
+The Ministry can issue regulations with further provisions that the county council, in Oslo municipality, is required to prepare and implement various measures related to traffic safety, including measures on the road network and measures in connection with school transport.

 A transport operator who is responsible for carrying out transport which, due to its length, width, height or weight, requires special cooperation from the public authority, may be ordered to cover the expenses incurred by the competent authority for such cooperation.